TransNormerLLM: A Faster and Better Large Language Model with Improved TransNormer: TransNormerLLM

 \subsection{Architecture Improvement}

 In this section, we thoroughly investigate each module of the network and propose several improvements to achieve an optimal balance between efficiency and performance.
 Below, we outline the key designs of each block along with the inspiration behind each change.
-We conduct an ablation study on each of these modifications in Sec.~\ref{section: experiment}.
+For the details of configurations for TransNormerLLM variants from 385M to 175B parameters, see Appendix~\ref{app:model}.